pytask-dev/pytask/docs/source/how_to_guides/delayed_tasks.md

 But, in some situations pytask needs to be more flexible.

-Imagine you want to download files from some online storage, but the total number of files and their filenames is unknown before the task has started.
+Imagine you want to download files from an online storage, but the total number of files and their filenames is unknown before the task has started.
 How can you describe the files still as products of the task?

 And how would you define a task that depends on these files.
 Or, how would define a single task to process each file.